knowaveragejoe/discord-comfyui/README.md

 ## Bot Configuration

+You'll need a Discord developer account and a bot token.
+You can get this by creating a new application in the Discord Developer Portal.

-Copy the config.yaml.template to config.yaml and follow the comments to configure the bot.
+Copy the config.yaml.template to config.yaml and follow the comments to configure the bot with this info.

 ## Workflow Configuration